 This publication is intended to be a single source of information necessary to successfully navigate the financial aid awarding process as a first year student through graduation.
-We hope to make earning a PLU undergraduate degree affordable to all admitted students and provide you with the financial aid information to make the financial aid process as seamless as possible each year.
+We hope to make earning a PLU undergraduate degree affordable to all admitted students and provide you with the financial aid information to make the financial aid process as smooth as possible each year.

 Policies and regulations do not remain static.
 Some regulations require updates every year, while new statutes and regulations may be generated by the different funding agencies from time to time.
-We will provide those updates here each year so you have access to new information that might affect your aid eligibility or academic plan.
-Should changes occur mid-year, they will be posted on the Student Financial Services Facebook page.
+We will provide those updates here each year and or on our website so you have access to new information that might affect your aid eligibility or academic plan.
+Should changes occur mid-year, they will be posted on the Student Financial Services Facebook page and homepage.